baldas/tm-study-malloc/README.md

 `./execute.sh -a "yada" -n 5`

 This will run the application with the default STM library (tinySTM), with four allocators (glibc, hoard, tbbmalloc, and tcmalloc), 1, 2, 4, and 8 threads, five times each.
 Try using `./execute.sh -h` for some help.
+The execution script will create a subdirectory named `results` (default) in the stamp directory to save all runs.

 To post-process the data and generate the chart for the previous executions you could try the following:

-`./plot-graph.sh -d results-dir -g bar-stamp.gnu -a "yada"`
+`./plot-graph.sh -d stamp -g bar-stamp.gnu -a "yada"`

-It will store the tables and chart inside directory named `results-dir` (flag `-d`).
-The root directory for the results is stored in the `scripts.cfg` file, variable `RESULTDIR`.
+It will store the tables and chart inside directory named `stamp` (flag `-d`).
+The root directory for tables and charts is stored in the `scripts.cfg` file, variable `TABDIR`.
 This file also holds general configuration options used by the scripts.
 The plot-graph relies on the `gnuplot` script (flag `-g`) to plot the graph.
 Currently, the ones provided (extension `.gnu`) only support 8 threads, but it should not be hard to change them to your needs.